 I’m Aria!
 I’m primarily a storyteller, and I am primarily telling the story Kidd Commander.
 I write, draw, and do whatever else needs doing to wrestle it into existence.

-It’s a cliche to say it, but I’ve been writing and drawing forever.
-I’ve never wanted to do anything but tell stories, and I spent most of my adolescence starting and abandoning ideas because I was trying to do what everyone says to do and start small with something I don’t care about too much.
+I’ve never wanted to do anything but tell stories, and I spent most of my adolescence starting and abandoning ideas because I was trying to do what everyone says to do and start small with something I didn’t care about too much.
 That didn’t work, and by the time I finally started Kidd Commander in 2013 the artistic frustration had built up so much pressure it’s still carrying me along all this time later.
 I worked on KC all through college while I coasted through an English degree, and I’ve done everything I can to keep it my full-time focus since I graduated.

-While frustrating, the experience did jumpstart the realization that I’m very bad at pretending to care about things when I don’t, mostly because I am usually caring about something else a whole lot.
+I’m very bad at pretending to care about things when I don’t, mostly because I am usually caring about something else a whole lot.
 I’ve put in a lot of effort to slough off the irony-poisoning and misanthropy of my upbringing and I strive for all of my art to be as sincere as possible.
-One of my intentions with Kidd Commander is paying forward my experience of being helped along my process of deprogramming from Christianity by other passionately humanist stories.
+Kidd Commander is intended to pay forward my experience of being helped along my process of deprogramming from Christianity by other passionately humanist stories.
 I hope my work can be something that reassures other people as trapped as I was that there are better ways to live, and let them know there are other people out here who feel like they do, and that’s not going to work if I flinch with my storytelling.
 I try very hard not to.

 If you’re wondering, you can use any pronouns to refer to me!